Person looking shocked at their grocery bill

 LESS CONVENIENT

 Washingtonians have a long and proud tradition of recycling.
 Our regulated curbside system makes the process easy and affordable for residents to continue this important tradition.
-These bills would add additional burdens to everyone, asking them to gather, store, and deliver bottles to drop-off locations, in addition to using curbside recycling.
+This bill would add an additional burden to everyone, asking them to gather, store, and deliver bottles to inconvenient drop-off locations, while using curbside recycling for everything else.

 Less safe icon